Why is the Indian government cracking down on cryptocurrency? | DW | 16.12.2021

 Bitcoin saw an average return on investment of 66% in November and — along with cryptocurrencies Mana, Dogecoin and Ethereum — traded the most in volume during the festive season of Diwali in early November.

-Film and cricket stars have also endorsed home-grown crypto exchanges by fronting advertising campaigns for platforms like CoinSwitch Kuber and CoinDCX, both of whom have upped their social media campaigns.
+Film and cricket stars have also endorsed homegrown crypto exchanges by fronting advertising campaigns for platforms like CoinSwitch Kuber and CoinDCX, both of which have upped their social media campaigns.

 Indians are set to invest more than $10 billion in the cryptocurrency market by 2030, according to a report by trade association Nasscom.